Hamza Shinwari

 Amir Hamza Khan Shinwari (اميرحمزه خان), commonly known as Hamza Baba (حمزه بابا) was a prominent Pashto poet, playwright and author.
-His works are studied at Master-level at the University of Peshawar.
-He is considered a bridge between classic Pashto literature and modern forms.
+His works are studied at the Master's level at the University of Peshawar.
+He is considered a bridge between the classic and modern Pashto literature.

 Early life

-Hamza was born in Landi Kotal, Khyber District in present-day Pakistan, as the fourth of five sons in the house of Malik Bazmir Khan.
-The family was known for upholding Pashtunwali tradition.
+Hamza was born in September 1907 at Landi Kotal, Khyber District, British India in present-day Pakistan, as the fourth of five sons in the house of Malik Bazmir Khan.
+The family was known for upholding the Pashtunwali code.
 Orphaned early in life, he was raised by an elder brother, Bawar Khan.
 His early experience of formal education set the pattern for the remainder of his schooling.
 His primary-school teacher set the six-year-old to writing out the alphabet; Hamza received rather severe punishment when he instead followed his artistic inclinations and drew human figures.
-The incident deterred him from attending school; from this young age he would roam the local area, returning home at the same time as his school fellows.
+The incident deterred him from attending school; from a young age he would roam the local area, returning home at the same time as his school fellows.
 When his long-term absence from school was noted, his brother enrolled him in the Islamia Collegiate School in Peshawar.
 To attend, Hamza had to board in a hostel in the city.
 He endured what was for him a miserable experience for as long as he could, leaving school permanently during the tenth grade.